CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 |18|Doc.|James|Lennon|john.lennon@sub-domain.domain|
 |19|Sir.|John|O'Conner|John.oconner@sub-domain.domain|

 If we group by surname we have 4 different surnames: `O'conner`, `Silva`, `Jones`, `Lennon`, but for `Silva` and `O'Conner`, we have more than one entry, so we need to aggregate the rest of the columns.
-In this case, we want to count the occurrencies so we can simply do:
+In this case, we want to count the occurrences so we can simply do:

 ```
 select surname, count(*) from customers group by surname;
 ```

-##### EXERCISE 8.a
+##### EXERCISE 6.a

-Count the occurrencies of the DIFFERENT titles on the database.
+Count the occurrences of the DIFFERENT titles on the database.

-##### EXERCISE 8.c: OPTIONAL STRETCH GOAL
+##### EXERCISE 6.c: OPTIONAL STRETCH GOAL

-Count the occurrencies of a combination of firstname and surname to get a list of customers with the same name.
+Count the occurrences of a combination of first-name and surname to get a list of customers with the same name.

-### LESSON 9: HAVING YOUR TABLE AND EATING IT
+### LESSON 7: HAVING YOUR TABLE AND EATING IT

-Suppose that we want to filter the result of what we got on the previous exemple - count of customers each surname - to select only the surnames for which there are 3 or more customers?
+Suppose that we want to filter the result of what we got on the previous example - count of customers each surname - to select only the surnames for which there are 3 or more customers?

 To accomplish that we can use `HAVING` as follows:
 ```